Groundwater pollution: Sewage and sewage sludge

 Groundwater pollution can be caused by untreated waste discharge leading to diseases like skin lesions, bloody diarrhea and dermatitis.
 This is more common in locations having limited wastewater treatment infrastructure, or where there are systematic failures of the on-site sewage disposal system.
 Along with pathogens and nutrients, untreated sewage can also have an important load of heavy metals that may seep into the groundwater system.

 The treated effluent from sewage treatment plants may also reach the aquifer if the effluent is infiltrated or discharged to local surface water bodies.
 Therefore, those substances that are not removed in conventional sewage treatment plants may reach the groundwater as well.
 For example, detected concentrations of pharmaceutical residues in groundwater were in the order of 50 mg/L in several locations in Germany.
-This is because in conventional sewage treatment plants, micro-pollutants such as hormones, pharmaceutical residues and other micro-pollutants contained in urine and feces are only partially removed and the remainder is discharged into surface water, from where it may also reach the groundwater.
+This is because in conventional sewage treatment plants, micropollutants such as hormones, pharmaceutical residues and other micropollutants contained in urine and feces are only partially removed and the remainder is discharged into surface water, from where it may also reach the groundwater.

 Groundwater pollution can also occur from leaking sewers which has been observed for example in Germany.
 This can also lead to potential cross-contamination of drinking-water supplies.

 Spreading wastewater or sewage sludge in agriculture may also be included as sources of fecal contamination in groundwater.